ICATT-Menselijk-Digitaal/boom/README.md

 2. Run `docker compose build`
 3. Run `docker compose up`
 4. Open a NEW web browser window and navigate to "http://localhost:8080"

-## Troubleshooting

-### Unable to enter object due to code 500 error

-Remove all cookies for the http://localhost domain.